maxime-bouton/cards/README.md

 ### Testing

-Before any commit to the master branch or pull request, verify all tests pass under the different configuration considered (see [`tests/conftest.py`](tests/conftestpy) for further details).
+Before any commit or pull request to the master branch, verify all tests pass under the different configuration considered (see [`tests/conftest.py`](tests/conftestpy) for further details).

 ```bash
 pixi shell -e full